Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 		- Uncommon whip: 1d6+1+1, finesse weapon with 10ft reach., 500gp
 		- Badawi statue: Same statue as the explorer has, however this one seems more refined and peculiar.
 Required for the extra magic item.

-- after a while, the mysterious owlcat appears again (when I notice the party getting stuck on what to do next), and beckons them to follow it.
+- When I notice the party getting stuck, the owlcat will mysteriously appear again and will attempt to lead the party towards a certain area.

 - when the party nears the concept of exploration, everybody gets a sense of divine energy from the concept.
-It is immediately friendly with Chron and Hunter, but wary of Marilyne, ratronus.
+It is immediately friendly with Hunter, intrigued by Marilyne, Chrone and Rat.
 It will look very puzzled at Aki, like she is a place that has yet to be explored (I don't mean that in *that* way).
 - After observing the party, the owlcat will attempt to make contact with one person in the party (i will random roll for nothing and will pick Cynthia).

+- talking points for thhe concept:
+	- Seven Divine COncepts, 5 are currently related to the people in the party either known or unknown, which are the concepts of Flow, Growth, Reflection, Exploration and Whimsy.
+	- Mention that the Concept of Flow seems to have grown in strengt

 - Badawi will tell Cynthia about the Seven Concepts and mention the 5 that are related to the party members, being the concept of Flow, Growth, Reflection, Exploration and Whimsy.
 Badawi will also add that the Concept of Change is where they must go next.
 To go here, they must find a former inhabitant of the City of Change hidden in the desert.
-Badawil will say that in order to safely get to the Cirty of Change, they must traverse the Shifting Sands and never turn right before the waystone.
+Badawi will say that in order to safely get to the Cirty of Change, they must traverse the Shifting Sands and never turn right before the waystone.
 - Badawi adds that the party needs to figure out themselves which one aligns with their goals and that he will not tell them which concept aligns.
 - He will conclude the conversation by conjuring a small red compass with a red gemstone needle (still points towards north) with a description on it in a language nobody can read, yet knows the meaning of.
 	- Description reads "May discovery guide you."